jmcmt87/spark_app_twitter/README.md

 streamlit run main.py
 ```

-You can use every Pipfile and Pipfile.lock to recreate the **pipenv environment** in the different folders:
+You can use every Pipfile and Pipfile.lock to recreate the **pipenv environment** in the different directories:

 ```
 pipenv sync